Where to Post Restaurant Menus Online

-Where should you post your restaurant menu online?
-Anywhere you can.
+Where should restaurant owners post their menu online?
+Everywhere.

-Whether you have a short Chipotle-like menu or a long Cheesecake Factory-like menu, it needs to be online and available in the places your audience searches.
+Whether you have a short Chipotle-like menu or a long Cheesecake Factory-like menu, it needs to be available in the places your audience searches online.

-In this post, I’m going to share where to post your restaurant menu online.
+In this post, I’m going to share where to post restaurant menus online.

 1. Your Website